devarabad/java-springboot-exercise-inventory-system/README.md

   - Gradle

 ### Getting Started ###
-1.To run the application, open a terminal and execute the gradle boot run
+1. To run the application, open a terminal and execute the gradle boot run
 ```
 # Mac|Linux
 $ ./gradlew bootRun
 ```

-2.Validate if the api is running
+2. Validate if the api is running
 ```
 $ curl http://localhost:8081
 ```

-3.Transact by calling a valid endpoint.
+3. Transact by calling a valid endpoint.
 * See [API Documentation](#api-documentation)
 * Example
 ```
 $ curl --location --request GET 'http://localhost:8080/items/types'
 ```

-4.(Optional) View the database.
+4. (Optional) View the database.
 * _This is used for testing and debugging purposes only_
 ```
 # Open the H2 database console in browser